ElliotDickman/VQGAN/README.md

 # VQGAN Video Generator

-Jupyter notebook, via Google Colab
+Open in Colab to run :)